GoogleCloudPlatform/cloudbowl-microservice-game/README.md

 1. Create a GitHub App, with a push event WebHook to your web app (i.e. https://IP_ADDRESS.nip.io/playersrefresh) and with a preshared key you have made up.
 For permissions, select Contents *Read-only* and for Events select *Push*.
 1. Generate a Private Key for the GitHub App
 1. Install the GitHub App on the repo that will hold the players
-1. Create a ConfigMap named `cloudbowl-battle-config`:
+1. Create a ConfigMap named `cloudbowl-config`:
     ```
     cat <<EOF | kubectl apply -f -
     apiVersion: v1